 APOCALYPSE

-My responsibility was to create, integrate and program sounds and their functions, focusing especially on player emersion.
+My responsibility: Create, integrate and program sounds and their functions, focusing especially on player emersion.
 I took ownership of all audio, from creation to the final in game experience.

 Parameters: